 It wasn’t pretty but at least the learning curve was short.
 As you can see from the photos the grade is pretty minimal.

 You will find an open air changing hut beside the trail but there are no warming facilities.

-There are a couple of areas within the park that are ideal for both snowshoeing and cross-country skiing.
+There are a couple of areas within Cypress Hills that are ideal for both snowshoeing and cross-country skiing.
 I skied about eight kilometres on cross-country trails in the Spring Creek area.